doctorpod/sun-moon/README.md

 # Sun &amp; moon clock

-Renders a real-time animation depicting the current positions of the sun and moon with nice sky color changes.
+Renders a real-time animation depicting the current positions of the sun and moon with nice sky colour changes.

 Uses the YR sun and moon API.